Low-Context Delegation

 • Adding actionable recommendations to a market analysis report

-• Using ChatGPT to analyze existing health data to identify ways to actionable ways to improve your health across diet, exercise, supplements
+• Using ChatGPT to analyze existing health data to identify actionable ways to improve your health across diet, exercise, and supplements

 • Inputting restaurants, attractions, and your hotel into a custom Google map for your upcoming trip